 For a simple run-of-the-mill business card, you can get away with a home office print, provided you set up the print settings to allow for correct alignment and adherence to principles of paper-based printing.

-If you’re taking things up a notch and getting your cards printed on more robust materials and want to include special finishes, you’ll need to go industrial and have your prints done by a company that specializes in all sorts of printing.
+Suppose you’re taking things up a notch, getting your cards printed on more robust materials, and want to include special finishes.
+In that case, you’ll need to go industrial and have your prints done by a company specializing in all sorts of printing.

 What Are Digital Business Cards?
 Are They Important?